 Likewise, many researchers think that laughter is connected to bonding.

 "Laughter occurs when people are comfortable with one another, when they feel open and free.
 And the more laughter, the more bonding within the group," says cultural anthropologist Mahadev Apte.

-Behavioral neurobiologist and expert laughter researcher Robert Provine believes that laughter serves as a social signal.
-And indeed, other researchers concur; studies show that people are 30 times more likely to laugh in social settings than when they are alone.
+Behavioral neurobiologist and expert laughter researcher (that's a thing) Robert Provine believes that laughter serves as a social signal.
+And indeed, other scientists concur; studies show that people are 30 times more likely to laugh in social settings than when they are alone.

 When we laugh, it happens unconsciously.
 We don’t think, “Hey, that’s funny, I’ll respond by laughing.”
-And while we can consciously be “in the moment” of our laughter, we can’t make true laughter just happen.
+Although we can consciously be “in the moment” of our laughter, we can’t make true laughter just happen.

-But laughter isn't always sparked by happiness, but it generally ends up there.
-Some experts believe that laughter is often used to process things that are difficult to understand.
+And while laughter isn't always sparked by happiness, it often ends up there.
+Some experts believe that laughter is used to process things that are difficult to understand.
 Consider the nervous laughter during an intense event or the seemingly out-of-place laughter during funerals.
-Psychology Today notes that these are the moments in life where things don't make sense, and laughter is the behavior that evolved to respond to such moments.
+These are the moments in life where things don't make sense, and laughter is the behavior that evolved to respond to such times.

-In these cases, maybe laughter can be best considered a defense against suffering and despair; as Psychology Today concludes “If we can joke about a disappointing or traumatic event, we'll often find ourselves feeling that what's happened to us isn't so bad and that we'll be able to get through it.”
+In these cases, maybe laughter can be best considered a defense against suffering and despair; as Psychology Today notes when addressing the topic of tittering, “If we can joke about a disappointing or traumatic event, we'll often find ourselves feeling that what's happened to us isn't so bad and that we'll be able to get through it.”

 And then, happiness ensues.